Harvard-IACS/2023-AC215/milestone3.md

 - **Mega Pipeline Application**: A fully-functional mega pipeline application that serves as the control center for the project, enabling the seamless execution of various components from data ingestion to model deployment.
 Should include detailed documentation and user guides.

-### Description:

-This milestone focuses on the optimization, monitoring, and deployment aspects of a complex data-driven project.
-It emphasizes efficiency and scalability, utilizing advanced techniques and tools like TensorFlow Lite for model optimization and Kubeflow for machine learning workflows.
-The integration of a comprehensive performance monitoring system ensures ongoing reliability, and the creation of a "Mega Pipeline" application represents the culminating hands-on experience that brings all elements together in a cohesive, manageable structure.

-The third milestone builds on the foundational work of the first, driving the project towards completion and ensuring readiness for real-world application.
-This will provide students with exposure to industry-standard best practices and hands-on experience with cutting-edge tools and methodologies.